nextflow-io/nextflow/docs/executor/azure.rst

 The task can access to the File share in `/mnt/mydata/dir1`.

-.. _azure-batch:

 Azure Batch
 ============

 `Azure Batch <https://docs.microsoft.com/en-us/azure/batch/>`_ is a managed computing service that allows the execution of containerised workloads in the Azure cloud infrastructure.

-Nextflow provides a built-in support for Azure Batch which allows the seamless deployment of a Nextflow pipeline in the cloud offloading the process executions as Batch jobs.

-The pipeline processes must specify the Docker image to use by defining the ``container`` directive, either in the pipeline script or the ``nextflow.config`` file.

-To enable this executor set the property ``process.executor = 'azurebatch'`` in the ``nextflow.config`` file.

-The pipeline can be launched either in a local computer or a cloud virtual machine.
-The latter is suggested for heavy or long running workloads.
-Moreover a Azure Blob storage container must be used as pipeline work directory.

 Get started